Daniel-Liu-c0deb0t/block-aligner/README.md

 ## Test
 1. `./test_avx2.sh` or `./test_wasm.sh`

-For assessing the accuracy of the aligner, run `./accuracy_avx2.sh`.
+For assessing the accuracy of the aligner, run `./accuracy_avx2.sh` or `./accuracy_wasm.sh`.

-For debugging, there exists a feature `debug` feature flag that prints out a lot of useful info about the internal state of the aligner while it runs.
+For debugging, there exists a `debug` feature flag that prints out a lot of useful info about the internal state of the aligner while it runs.
+There is another feature flag, `debug_size`, that prints the sizes of blocks after they grow.

 ## Benchmark
 1. `./bench_avx2.sh` or `./bench_wasm.sh`